 Michael Richardson is the VP of Publisher Products at Xandr, part of AT&T. He grew up in rural Oregon and Idaho, on the Zumwalt Prairie and next to the Weiser River in Council Valley, Idaho.
 After attending Reed College and studying predictive models of voter turnout in local elections, he focused on honing his coding skills and eventually cofounded Urban Airship.
 He took on many different roles at Urban Airship, including opening up the European offices in London.
 He later left Urban Airship to join AppNexus, the second largest global advertising exchange, which was acquired by AT&T in 2018.
 Michael lives in Portland with his wife and two daughters, and spends as much time as possible working in the garden with his family.

 Kris Russell is a corporate lawyer at Stoel Rives LLP, primarily working to facilitate financial transactions for mid-market clients based in the Pacific Northwest.
-After attending Reed College, she attended the University of Virginia School of Law and then worked in New York and London before returning to Portland, where she lives with her husband, daughter and dogs.
+After attending Reed College, she attended the University of Virginia School of Law and then worked in New York and London before returning to Portland, where she lives with her husband, kids, cats, and dog.

 “I’m excited to support The Freshwater Trust because it’s composed of clever, caring people who are working to amplify the results of their measurable, long-term projects completed thus far, and their experience building partnerships, in order to really make an impact on the rivers at the heart of the communities where my clients, my family, my friends and I live, work and play.” – Kristin Russell

 Max is a Commercial Real Estate Broker at Apex Real Estate Partners based in Portland, OR.
 He primarily focuses his time on assisting clients with both office leasing and investment sales of all product types.
 Max is a fourth generation Oregonian who cares deeply about preserving and protecting the natural wonders and resources that make the state and region so special.